Configure maps and scenes

 Once you have set the extent, click Save.

 Under Units, choose US Standard or Metric as the default units for the map scale bar, measure tool, directions, and analysis.
 US Standard sets the units to miles, feet, and inches; Metric sets the units to kilometers, meters, and centimeters.
-Members can set the units they see through their settings page.
+Users can set the units they see through their settings page.

 Note: